Ohm-Np/openRspat/README.md

 `Note: With every new functions being added to the repo, I will keep updating this readme file.
 You can still use the package for the functions mentioned below.
 Also, keep checking the readme file for the possible future updates.`

+# Quickstart Guide
+This section will take you through a tour on how to use this package on your R environment.

 ## Installation

 You can install the released version of openRspat from [GitHub](https://github.com/) with: